 That might sound mundane but it was a huge jump from my previous job at a supermarket, packing bags and herding customers as they fought over reduced biscuits.
-On the side, I had worked as many ad hoc copywriting shifts at magazines as I could possibly fit in and completed a journalism course with a scholarship.
+On the side, I had worked as many ad hoc copywriting shifts at magazines as I could possibly fit in and completed a journalism course with a scholarship for financially disadvantaged teens.
 Finally, I could put my skills and shiny new degree to use.

 This only worsened after my first day.
 The team was friendly; nobody revoked my job offer or exposed me as a liar (phew!) but I couldn’t submit work without my stomach burning from nausea.
 I started googling, desperate for advice.
 Thanks to several life coaches who had written countless articles about what I was feeling, I soon believed I was suffering with so-called imposter syndrome.

 Studies have found that students from working class backgrounds often feel out of place in higher education and are likely to struggle with their mental health.

 Most of the advice offered for combating imposter syndrome is the same.
 It encourages women to look within, reinforcing the idea that we are at once the problem and the solution.
 Take this article, for example, which argues that you can fight against imposter syndrome by "owning your greatness", "articulating your strengths" and "making time for self-care".